- Published on

 Lessons Building CountPesa

-It's been one year since I released CountPesa, an expense management mobile app that auto-tracks user expenses.
+It's been one year since I released CountPesa, an expense management mobile app that automatically tracks M-Pesa (Kenya's most used digital wallet) users' expenses.

 I thought it would be widely adopted — especially given how popular the advice "track every shilling" is.
 The biggest hurdle (for me at least) has always been the discipline and effort it takes to do that consistently.
-CountPesa reduces that friction significanly by automating much of the process.
+Through automation, CountPesa reduces that friction significantly.

 I wasn't really building it to make money as many people automatically assumed but I definitely hoped it would.
 I was building the tool to solve a problem I had, and was sure many others had as well.